 - Discuss the findings of key research on citizen perspectives and social accountability in social protection programming.

-- Debate the strengths, weaknesses and complementarities of different methodological approaches for informing policy and programming design, implementation, M&E.
+- Debate the strengths, weaknesses and complementarities of different methodological approaches for informing policy and payroll services, implementation, M&E.